Skip to content

 And I wrote even more during the third week of first quarter 2018.
 These are all under 2,000 words: The Other, Canada Saves the World, Worthy, Nothing Good Ever Happens at 3 AM, Who Do We Blame for This?, None of this is real, and Inventory.

 This week, I had a lot of favorites.
-In fact, the only one that wasn’t a favorite was Canada Saves the World as it was just kind of silly.
+In fact, the only one that was not a favorite was Canada Saves the World as it was just kind of silly.
 Even Inventory was better.

 January 22 – 31

 For these last ten days, my favorites were pretty much everything but The Metuchen Mystery, which felt too light and silly.
-I’m not a fan of dragons, even if they are in New Jersey.
+I am not a fan of dragons, even if they are in New Jersey.
 The Guitarist was a particular fan favorite.
 I wrote almost 29,000 words during this month.

 February